Consistency of semi-supervised learning, stochastic tug-of-war games, and the p-Laplacian: Conclusions and future work

 In this paper, we gave a thorough overview of the intersection between graph-based semi-supervised learning and PDEs, and highlighted problems focused on consistency of classification that have not received significant attention yet in the community.
 We presented some preliminary results on consistency of $p$-Laplacian based semi-supervised learning.
 Our results use the stochastic tug-of-war interpretation of the $p$-Laplacian on a graph, and we also provided a brief overview of this field.
 We proved consistency results for general graphs, geometric graphs, and stochastic block model graphs, the latter of which are not usually covered by continuum PDE-based arguments.
 One of our findings is that the tug-of-war game transfers nicely between different graph structures, and does not require the geometric structure of the graph.
 We also presented numerical experiments on synthetic and real data that illustrated our results and suggested directions for future work.

 We highlight below some open problems for future work. \begin{enumerate} \item \textbf{Relaxing the assumption \as1}.
-The assumption \as1 asks that every vertex on the graph has a labeled neighbor, and is used to make our results tractable.
+The assumption \as1 \red is a strong simplifying assumption we made in order to obtain preliminary results.
+It \nc asks that every vertex on the graph has a labeled neighbor, and is used to make our results tractable.
 In practice, this means that, in the geometric graph setting, labels do not propagate very far on the graph.
 It would be very interesting, and more practically relevant, to extend these results to settings where \as1 does not hold.
 This would require a far more delicate martingale analysis than we provided in this paper. \item \textbf{Stochastic block models}.
 Our proof technique in Theorem \ref{thm:sbm} for the stochastic block model graph only exploited the random walk and ignored the tug-of-war component of the game.
 The numerical results in Section \ref{sec:numerics} suggest that the classification accuracy improves dramatically as $p>2$ increases, even at moderately large label rates --- 20\% in this case.
-In order to explain this, it would seem necessary to improve Theorem \ref{thm:sbm} by utilizing the tug-of-war game as well, so that the condition \eqref{eq:rq_lower} on $r/q$ depends on $p$ as well. \item \textbf{Extension to other random-walk models}.
-It would be interesting to extend these results to other models that have random walk interpretations, including Poisson learning \cite{calder2020poisson}, PWLL \cite{calder2023poisson,miller2023active}, and the properly weighted Laplacian \cite{calder2020properly}.
-Some of the same high level ideas may work, but we expect many of the ingredients to be different.
-The case of Laplace learning was essentially already studied in \cite{calder2023rates}. \item \textbf{Similar results for other models}.
-There are a number of models that do not have random walk interpretations, such as the variational $p$-Laplacian \cite{el2016asymptotic,slepcev2019analysis} and the MBO methods \cite{merkurjev2013mbo,hu2013method,garcia2014multiclass,boyd2018simplified,merkurjev2018semi,merkurjev2014diffuse}.
-It would be interesting to prove similar consistency results for these methods, though the techniques would be substantially different, since as far as we are aware, there are no representation formulas that express the solutions through stochastic processes in these works. \end{enumerate}
+In order to explain this, it would seem necessary to improve Theorem \ref{thm:sbm} by utilizing the tug-of-war game as well, so that the condition \eqref{eq:rq_lower} on $r/q$ depends on $p$. \item \red \textbf{Noise and corruption:} In real world applications, we may observe noisy or corrupted labels $g = g^\dagger + \xi$, where $\xi(y)$ for $y\in \Gamma$ are independent and identically distributed random variables.
+For simplicity assume they have mean zero and variance $\sigma^2>0$.
+The results in this paper would establish that we recover $g$, while the true goal is to recover the clean uncorrupted labels $g^\dagger$.
+Applying the sub-martingale estimate Lemma \ref{lem:main_tug} in this case and subtracting $g^\dagger$ from both sides we obtain

+where the expectation is over the random walk, and not the independent noise $\xi$.
+To recover $g^\dagger$, we need to be able to show that the last term above is small, either in expectation or with high probability.
+Without the absolute values it is given by